AutonomousVehicleLaboratory/RB5_Robotics_Tutorials/site/source/_posts/3 Robotics Applications/april-tag-feature-detection.md

 ## Visualizing the markers and poses

-For convenience, our ROS implementations publish messages of type `geometry_msgs::PoseStamped` ([ROS1](http://docs.ros.org/en/melodic/api/geometry_msgs/html/msg/PoseStamped.html)) and `geometry_msgs::msg::PoseStamped` ([ROS2](https://docs.ros2.org/foxy/api/geometry_msgs/msg/PoseStamped.html)).
+For convenience, our ROS implementations publish messages of type `geometry_msgs::PoseArray` ([ROS1](http://docs.ros.org/en/melodic/api/geometry_msgs/html/msg/PoseArray.html)) and `geometry_msgs::msg::PoseStamped` ([ROS2](https://docs.ros2.org/foxy/api/geometry_msgs/msg/PoseStamped.html)).
 These messages are timestamped and include a unique ID that corresponds to the marker ID as part of the message header.
 Nonetheless, the main component of each is message is the marker's pose in 3D which is represented as a position (a point) and orientation (here represented as a Quaternion).
 While we won't go into the math component on how Quaternions are utilized to represent orientations in 3D space, ROS has an good tools for handling transformation and can handle transformations with ease.
 Below is a video of each marker being visualized using the 3D visualization tool for ROS called RViz.
 The video demos AprilTag3 detection and real-time 3D pose estimation running onboard of Qualcomm RB5.

 {% youtube qRoW6ljBfFo %}